ohmcodes/ASADiscordGlobalChatNodeJS/README.md

 RCONPWD=
 PREFIX=
 SUFFIX=
-FILTERS=AdminCmd,Tribe Tamed a,Tamed a,was killed!,added to the Tribe,RichColor,RCON: Not connected
+FILTERS=AdminCmd,Tribe Tamed a,Tamed a,was killed\!,added to the Tribe,RichColor,RCON: Not connected
 ```

 5. Descriptions